rmak05/Flight_Booking_System/README.md

 1. Copy all the files into a folder or clone the repository.
 2. Open your Windows terminal (or VS Code terminal).
 Note that some Windows-specific functions have been used so a Windows system is required for the functioning of the program.
 3. Set your terminal window to full screen (or as big as possible).
-4. Use the command "g++ main.cpp -pthread" (don't use quotes).
+4. Use the command "g++ main.cpp -o main.exe -pthread" (don't use quotes).
-5. Run the .exe file.
+5. Run the executable file using the command "./main.exe" (don't use quotes).
 6. Your program has now initiated!

 # Overview of various sections of the program